![]() |

 Basic Brown Stock

-CAUTION: Bones spoil very quickly and rather spectacularly.
-Unless you’re using them right away they should be processed and frozen with as much care as fresh meat.
+CAUTION: Bones spoil quickly and rather spectacularly.
+Unless used right away when fresh, they should be processed, packaged and frozen with even more care than fresh meat.

 Servings |